kira-03/Cinepal/README.md

 🎬 Cinepal: Redefining Movie Discovery 🎥

-Welcome to Cinepal—an immersive movie recommendation platform where users can explore, discover, and share their favorite films.
+Welcome to Cinepal —> an immersive movie recommendation platform where users can explore, discover, and share their favorite films.
 Crafted with C, Cinepal offers a seamless user experience with a range of features:

 🔍 Browse: Dive into a vast library of movies, organized by genre, release date, and more.